monyratha/chatwoot-client/README.md

    - `WEBSITE_TOKEN` – the website token generated in Chatwoot.

    Both values are read from `.env` at runtime. `WEBSITE_TOKEN` can be overridden by a `token` query parameter if needed.
 3. Open the page in your browser.
-If a `uid` query parameter is present, that value is used as the visitor ID.
-Otherwise a UUID is stored in `localStorage` so returning visitors see their previous conversation.
+If a `uid` query parameter is present, that value is used as the visitor ID and persisted in `localStorage`.
+Otherwise a UUID is generated and stored so returning visitors see their previous conversation.

 ## Development